Harris (HRS) Q4 2017 Results - Earnings Call Transcript

 Peter John Skibitski - Drexel Hamilton LLC

 Hey, Bill, I wanted to ask about U.S. foreign military financing, just because it's been in the headlines in the past about the potential for cuts, can you give us a sense of how much of your international radio levels are FMS funded.
-And then maybe, what you're seeing as the trends in the 2017 budget that was approved and the 2018 request as well?
+And then maybe, what you're seeing as the trends in the 2017 budget that was approved and in the 2018 request as well?

 William M. Brown - Harris Corp.

 Yeah.
 Look, Pete, it's a good question.
 About 40% of our International business is funded by the U.S. government.
-So, 60% national fund (29:48), about 40% by the U.S. government.
+So, 60% national funds, about 40% by the U.S. government.
 Frankly, we're seeing very good trends in U.S. support for our international partners.
 The total amount of the funding was around $7 billion or so in the 2016 budget.
 It grew to about $11 billion in 2017.
 The marks are around $13 billion in fiscal 2018, when you look at the where the President is at is where the House and Senate happen to be.
 The buckets are moving around a little bit.
 A lot of support for counter-ISIL, so it was Iraq and Syrian Train and Equip is now counter-ISIL.
 Afghanistan, Europe you see the ERI, the European Reassurance Initiative still support for Ukraine, South China Sea, there's a Security Cooperation Fund.
 So, there's lots of different buckets.
 But the funding trend is actually quite positive, and it's important for us because, again about 40% of our International Tactical business is funded by the U.S. government.

 Peter John Skibitski - Drexel Hamilton LLC